Cathedral Basilica of San Juan de los Lagos: History

-The first shrine was built by Diego de Camarena in 1642, now known as the chapel of the First Miracle (capilla del Primer Milagro).
+The first shrine was built by Diego de Camarena in 1642, now known as the Chapel of the First Miracle (Capilla del Primer Milagro).
 Later, in 1682, he completed the construction of the second sanctuary, which is now the parish of San Juan Bautista.
 In the period 1732–1769, Carlos Cervantes, bishop of Guadalajara, was responsible for the construction of the current basilica.
-This earned the rank of cathedral 1972, through the Apostolic Constitution of Pope Paul VI.
+This earned the rank of cathedral 1972, through the Apostolic Constitution IOANNOPOLITANAE A LACUBUS ET GUSMANOPOLITANAE of Pope Paul VI.